 There are many different pathways to produce sustainable aviation fuel (SAF).
-There are different conversion technologies that can convert a wide range of biomass and waste feedstocks (including CO2) into jet fuel.
-At this stage, six different technology platforms are certified to produce SAF for use in commercial aviation.
-The basics:.
+These conversion technologies can transform a wide range of biomass and waste feedstocks (including CO2) into jet fuel.
+At this stage, eight different technology platforms are certified to produce SAF for use in commercial aviation.
+The basics:

 The FT process takes any carbon containing material and breaks it into individual building blocks in a gas form (synthesis gas).
 FT synthesis then combines these building blocks into SAF and other fuels.
 Two different FT processes have been certified by ASTM to date, one that produces a straight paraffinic jet fuel (SPK) and one that also produces additional aromatic compounds (SAK).
 Both processes can use any carbon containing starting material, according to the specification.
 Maximum blend ratio for both options is 50%.
 ASTM spec for SPK: D7566 – Annex 1 ; ASTM spec for SAK: D7566 – Annex 4